F1rst-Unicorn/tiny-auth/doc/scopes.md

 `userinfo`.
 Tokens are used for authentication via HTTP headers for which most servers have size limitations.
 To avoid having tokens rejected because of their size, only the minimal needed information should be included in the tokens.
+For SQLite stores, these correspond to the three boolean `destination_*` flags.

 `optional` is an optional flag defaulting to `false`.
 Since claim generation may fail due to configuration errors, there are two behaviours: Claims coming